mainkoon81/Linear-Model-project-SAS/README.md

    - Bring it in a scatter plot.
 We want to chart 'Avg_Sale_Amount' and '?' but...no idea.

  - **>Step 2. - Modeling & Validation:**
    - Now we can add a multiple linear regression tool.
 We start by adding all the predictor variables.
 Which one is significant?
-For Numeric variables we can use scatterplots between an individual variable and the target variable to see if a variable might be a good candidate for a predictor variable.
+   - Scatter Plot: For Numeric variables we can use a scatterplot between a variable and the response variable to see if the variable might be a good candidate for a predictor variable.
+Do they have an appropriate linear relationship?
-   - Check P-values.
+   - Check P-values (<= 0.05).
    - Check R-Squared.
 <img src="https://user-images.githubusercontent.com/31917400/33460702-4d67d548-d627-11e7-9a0f-360d3aa2506c.jpg" width="600" height="600" />